 Step out of the hotel and step on Koenigsallee, the famous shopping and business boulevard.
 Start across the street from the hotel and find all the flagship stores for international designer labels.
 The smaller side streets like Breite Straße and Benrather Straße are always good if you are looking to discover small, new fashion boutiques and young designer labels.
 After the shopping tour, continue your day in the Altstadt.
 The historic centre of the city is lined with boutiques, shops, restaurants, bars and cafés.

 Stroll through the Altstadt and go to Grabbeplatz where two great art museums face each other: explore the K20, art from the 20th century or the Kunsthalle with its changing exhibitions of contemporary art.
-Walk down Muehlenstrasse until you reach the Burgplatz for there walk along the riverside and take a break in one of the many cafés is old town.
+Walk down Muehlenstrasse until you reach the Burgplatz form there walk along the riverside and take a break in one of the many cafés of old town.